SarahIrons/SarahIrons/README.md

 ### Hi there 👋
 I am new to tech and coding.

- 🌱 I’m currently learning about Software Development with the Tech Academy.
-I love it so far.
+ 🌱 I have completed 960 hours of coursework and study of Software Development with the Tech Academy.

  😄 Pronouns: She/her